 Over 60 pitches of the nation’s best known independent chilli traders selling everything and anything you can make with chillies – chutneys, sauces, pickles, seeds, cheese and chocolate.

 UNFORGETTABLE COOKING & HOT COCKTAILS

-There will be fabulous hot food, cooked on site, from around the world.
-Choose from Mexican burritos and tacos, Caribbean, Indian and Filippino curries, wood oven pizza, spicy sausages, pancakes, ice cream and more.
-Sample beers, spicy ginger beer and soft drinks and the legendary Hot Mule.
+Choose from Mexican burritos and tacos, Thai, Cajun, Greek and Lebanese fayre, wood oven pizza, spicy sausages, ice cream and more.
+Vegan and vegetarian dishes too.
+Sample beers, local cider, spicy ginger beer, soft drinks and the legendary Hot Mule cocktail.

 Prolong the pleasure and take home your own chilli plant.
 There will be hundreds available, plenty of different and unusual varieties, and friendly advice from knowledgeable growers.

 For the hard core enthusiast, a unique opportunity to showcase your prowess at the world famous chilli eating competition.
 If you think you’re hard enough, sign up on the day for the ultimate challenge.
 To be held each day at 4pm.
 Limited to 12 participants, on a first come, first served basis.

 Entertainment for 2023 includes Sid Bowfin with a reluctant violin, music from Legends Festival Band and ferret racing from Hockley Ferret Rescue.

 OPENING TIMES 2023: 24th, 25th & 26th of August 2024, 10-5PM daily

 PRICES: Adults £10.00.
 Children: Under 16’s £4.00, Under 12’s Free.